cloudify-cosmo/getcloudify.org/guide/3.2/agents-cloudify-agent-module.md

 {%endnote%}

 {%note title=Note%}
-These files will not necessarily work on all distributions/releases and you might provide your own when creating an agent.
+These files will not necessarily work on all distributions/releases and you might provide your own when creating an agent using our [agent-packager]({{page.agent_packager_link}}).
 {%endnote%}